JohnGorter/TSCRIPTDEV/slides/08-structuring-code/030-typings.md

 <!-- .element class="fragment" data-fragment-index="1" -->

-Supplying your custom `typings` can be done inside the `package.json`.
+Supplying your custom `declaration files` can be done inside the `package.json`.

 <!-- .element class="fragment" data-fragment-index="2" -->